Cultural bias: History

+History, as a narrative, indicates cultural bias.
+Stories that are passed down from generation to generation and are notoriously different based on the narrator is a prime example of cultural bias at play.
+Historical accounts are shaped by the surroundings, biases, and perceptions of those who interpret and retell them.
+For example, the narrative of Settlers "discovering" new land in the Americas and creating "civilization" were only ever historically accurate to those who learned from European ancestors.
+Native American descendants had different accounts, but up until recent years the former was utterly true to most of the general population.
 Cultural bias may also arise in historical scholarship when the standards, assumptions and conventions of the historian's own era are anachronistically used to report and to assess events of the past.
-The tendency is sometimes known as presentism and is regarded by many historians as a fault to be avoided.
-Arthur Marwick has argued that "a grasp of the fact that past societies are very different from our own, and... very difficult to get to know" is an essential and fundamental skill of the professional historian and that "anachronism is still one of the most obvious faults when the unqualified (those expert in other disciplines, perhaps) attempt to do history."
+The tendency is sometimes known as presentism, and is regarded by many historians as a fault to be avoided.
+Arthur Marwick has argued that "a grasp of the fact that past societies are very different from our own, and... very difficult to get to know" is an essential and fundamental skill of the professional historian; and that "anachronism is still one of the most obvious faults when the unqualified (those expert in other disciplines, perhaps) attempt to do history."